-It's happened, its time, you’ve finally seen the end of your old flat pillows and had enough of waking up sore from neck to back, un-rested and moody.
+It's happened, its time, you’ve finally seen the end of your old flat or misshapen pillows and had enough of waking up sore from neck to back, un-rested and moody.
 You have decided to purchase some new pillows and are certain that you want pillows that will provide maximum comfort, promote better sleep patterns and improve posture.

 Pillows are just that little bit more difficult to purchase compared to other bedding.
 When you buy a pillow you have to consider more than just feel and warmth, like you would with a quilt, sleeping on the wrong or bad pillow can really affect your posture and well-being.
 Ever stay in a hotel bed and wake up tired and sore from a restless night of tossing and turning?
 Or the complete opposite?
 The best sleep you’ve ever had!
 That must be why its 5 stars!